kmags/Backstage/README.md

 ## Potential Output
 The output of an assignment like this for the Director of Finace would have several key components:
-* a well-articulated summary of the findings in a meeting
+* An in-person meeting articulating an executive summary of the project's findings
-* a summary of the key findings after exploratory analysis of the data in writing
+* A written and discoverable summary of the key findings after exploratory analysis of the data
-* a link to a data report that the finance team has available on demand with instructions on how to access, refresh, etc.
+* A hyperlink to an ongoing data report that the Director of Finance has available on demand, with instructions on how to access, refresh, etc.

 # Technical